how to see recently accessed files

 You can save the search in the Sidebar for convenience.
 Give it a more useful name like ‘latest changes’ or ‘fs events’ (“fs” stands for filesystem) and click on it whenever you need to check what’s just happened to your Mac! 🙂

-Posted on June 26, 2013, in Finder, Mavericks, Mountain Lion, OS X Lion, Snow Leopard, Spotlight, Xcode and tagged altered, changed, files, find, finder, fsevents, Mac, modified, OS X, Spotlight.
-Bookmark the permalink.
-Comments Off on how to see recently accessed files.
+Posted on June 26, 2013, in Finder-2, Mavericks, Mountain Lion, OS X Lion, Snow Leopard, Spotlight, Xcode and tagged altered, changed, files, find, finder, fsevents, Mac, modified, OS X. Bookmark the permalink.
+Leave a comment.